Dolmant/thincats/README.md

 james:

-reply with:
-I tried using the logo and keeping the intro animation with white, but it was very difficult to see.
-I experimented a bit and ended up going with the same font as the logo for the center page text to help make the difference less obvious

 last item:
 The hint of yellow and blue (within the summary page) looks good.
 Wouldn’t mind seeing these colour combos – in the same proportion - in the other tabs ‘resources’, ‘investor portal’ etc. i.e. outlines, heading etc.